 Do a side-by-side comparison of the same period for the previous year.
 This will help you identify any anomalies, like missed or overstated expenses.

 For your interim financial statements to make sense, your profit and loss statement and statement of cash flows need to be produced using the same date range, and your balance sheet needs to be produced as of the last date of the same period.

 Here’s an example: If you’re producing interim financial statements for the third quarter of 2018, your profit and loss and statement of cash flows would be produced using the date range 7/1/2018 – 9/30/2018, and your balance sheet would be produced as of 9/30/2018.

 Your interim financial statements should include the following:

 If you’ll be presenting your interim financial statements to investors, lenders, or a board of directors, include a note stating that these reports are interim financial statements and are for management purposes only.
 This will let the recipients know that these reports haven’t undergone the same rigorous review that your annual financial statements are subject to each year.

-Even though interim financial statements aren’t required for privately held companies, businesses of all sizes can, and should, use these statements to review their business’s performance throughout the year.
+Even though interim financial statements aren’t required for privately held companies, businesses of all sizes can, and should, use these statements—as well as related ones, like common size analysis—to review their business’s performance throughout the year.